Secure OpenReplay

 Configure SSL

-Section titled Configure SSLIf you’re bringing your own certificate, create an SSL secret using the following command: kubectl create secret tls openreplay-ssl -n app --key="private_key_file.pem" --cert="certificate.crt"
+Section titled Configure SSLIf you’re bringing your own certificate, create an SSL secret using the following command: kubectl create secret tls openreplay-ssl -n app --key="private_key_file.pem" --cert="certificate.crt".

 Note: If you don’t have a certificate, generate one, that auto-renews, for your subdomain (the one provided during installation) using Let’s Encrypt.
 Simply connect to OpenReplay instance, run

-cd openreplay/scripts/helmcharts && bash certmanager.sh
+cd openreplay/scripts/helmcharts && bash certmanager.shand follow the steps.

-If you wish to enable http to https redirection (recommended), then uncomment the below block, under the ingress-nginx
+If you wish to enable http to https redirection (recommended), then uncomment the below block, under the ingress-nginx section, in openreplay/scripts/helmcharts/vars.yaml:

 ingress-nginx: &ingress-nginx